 Surviving crew member Chaffee passed away on August 1, 1977.
 He is buried at Holyrood Catholic Cemetery in Shoreline, WA at section M, Row 3119, Grave 3.

-Herald passed away on September 22, 1977.
-He is buried at Fredericksburg West Cemetery in Fredericksburg, OH.
+Herald passed away on June 22, 1989.
+He is buried at Fairhaven Memorial Park, Santa Ana, CA.

 Surviving crew member Sadloski passed away September 3, 1998.
 He is buried at West Meadow Cemetery in Newington, CT.

-On May 26, 2005 the three MIA crew members were given a military honors and a memorial service at Arlington National Cemetery.
+On May 26, 2005 the three Missing In Action (MIA) crew members: Margolies, Scranton, and Cunningham were given a military honors and a memorial service at Arlington National Cemetery.
 Eighteen guests from all three families attended the ceremony which included some 70 Army personnel, a seven-horse caisson team with flag-draped mock casket, escort platoon, pall bearers, brass band, and color guard.
 The service was conducted by both an Army chaplain and a civilian rabbi--the latter for the pilot's family.
-Following a three-volley gun salute and "Taps," three folded flags were presented to the next of kin from the families.
-Memorial headstones for Lt.
-Margolies, Lt.
-Scranton, and S/Sgt.
-Cunningham had been installed prior to the ceremony.
+Following a three-volley gun salute and taps, three folded flags were presented to the next of kin from the families.
 Researcher Walt Webb, cousin of Lt.
 Scranton, organized the event.

 Moriarty passed away on February 15, 2010.
 He is buried at Holy Cross Cemetery in Danielson, CT at section F, grave 91.

 "Ed Scranton was my cousin, although I never knew him.
 I researched his brief military career and the accident for about 20 years.
 Using official documents and the eyewitness recollections of several living crew survivors, I've managed to recreate what I believe is the B-24's return leg and the rough locations of both the bailout and ditch sites."